 Adopt or shop responsibly: Breeding, rescue, and my evolution

 People get passionate about this topic, and I understand why.
 More than three million dogs enter American shelters each year.
 About 400,000 are euthanized.
-The homeless pet reality is hard for any dog lover to face.
+This reality is hard for any animal lover to face—but well-intentioned passion can lead to unproductive anger.
+It’s heartbreaking to watch folks who should be bonding over their shared love of dogs berating each other’s choices instead.

 The way I see it: You can be a responsible owner and get your dog from a shelter or rescue… and you can also be a responsible owner and get your dog from a breeder.
 These things are not mutually exclusive.